liammcluckie/Discover-Aotearoa/README.md

     - An 'About' page or section that includes information about the business.
     - A newsletter or blog subscription form.
     - Gallery page or section.

+### Structure

+- The basic structure of the website is;

+- Navigation - *Top level*
+    - The fixed navigation bar will allow users to navigate to all other pages regardless of the section they are currently viewing.

+- Body - *Main page elements*
+    - The main hero image's will be dramatic New Zealand landscapes that draw the users attention and aids in selling the websites product.

+    - Buttons will be placed at important sections that allow the user to click the link and find out more.
+This is so that first time users are not overloaded with information straight away.

+- Footer - *Bottom level*
+    - Mirroring the navigation bar to ensure the user can navigate the page easily.

+    - Social media links placed here to ensure the user does not navigate away from the page to soon.

+    - Copyright and legal information placed here.

+For a more detailed look at the website structure and page flow please see structure diagram [here.](#)

+### Wireframes